I. Definition & Purpose of EMC Directive 2014/30/EU

 - Affixing the CE mark on every individual product that complies with the EMC’s essential requirements (learn more about the CE mark itself).

-- Creation of a Declaration of Conformity for certifying the CE compliance of the equipment (see an example of a Declaration of Conformity).
+- Creation of a Declaration of Conformity for certifying the CE compliance of the equipment.

 Both procedures mentioned above are not mandatory in cases when the apparatus is intended for integration into a particular fixed installation and is otherwise not made available on the market.